OpenEvalProject/evals/manuscripts/elife-63795/v2/manuscript.md

 We decided not to use the firing rate for the clustering because we did not have a clear justification for choosing a specific period for firing rate calculation.
 Yet we found that the so-called FS population we extracted had a higher firing rate than the RS population (Figure 2—figure supplement 2a).
 This difference is in adequation with the literature and supported our decision to cluster units solely based on spike shape/duration.
 This difference of firing rate is reported when computed from the whole recording.
 Firing rate computed from different periods of the recordings (when monkeys are engaged in the task, taking a break or around key task events, etc.) are correlated but variable.
 Actually, in our recordings the correlation is lowest when considering firing rates between pauses and the fore period of the task, two of the periods which could have been logical candidates for a firing rate of reference.

-## Spike count autocorrelogram and timescale
+### Spike count autocorrelogram and timescale

 The primary analysis of timescales was based on Murray et al., 2014.
 Spike counts (sc) were measured in 14 successive bins of 50 ms from the pre-cue period (700 ms) of each trial, when the monkey is in a controlled, attentive state awaiting stimulus onset.
 We first calculated the cross-trial bin cross-correlations.
 Each vector of spike counts from the 50 ms bin t was correlated with vectors of spike counts at subsequent bins (t+1, t+2, etc.) generating an autocorrelation matrix.
 Autocorrelograms were computed for negative and positive lags, producing a histogram symmetric along the zero axis.
 Timescales were computed using the autocorrelation defined over positive time lags.
-The autocorrelogram data was then fitted using non-linear least square (nls function in R) to a function of the form:R ~ A* e-tscTAU +B
+The autocorrelogram data was then fitted using non-linear least square (nls function in R) to a function of the form:

+$$
+R ~ A* e^{\frac{-t}{scTAU} }+B
+$$

 where R is the correlation coefficient and t the bin time. scTAU, representing the decay of the exponential function and thus the timescale, and A, a scaling constant, were obtained from the fit.
 We computed scTAU both at the population level, by using a global fit on all recorded units from a given area (as in Murray et al., 2014), and at the single unit level.

 However, the above method cannot resolve the fine dynamics of neuronal activity at short time lags because it is based on counts pooled across trials and from coarse-grained time bins (50 ms).
 Moreover, the large variability of unit discharge resulted in a high variability of autocorrelograms, which could not be fitted in many cases (47.5% failures), as in other studies (52.1% and 48.4% failures in Wasmuht et al., 2018 and Cavanagh et al., 2018, respectively).
 Finally, tracking the causal determinants of LPFC and MCC temporal signatures in terms of local cellular and/or network dynamics requires a high temporal precision, because they rely on intrinsic and synaptic time constants, which often lie below the coarse time bin of the spike count method.
 To prevent these shortcomings, we directly computed the autocorrelogram of individual neurons from spike times, allowing for high temporal precision in parameter estimation.
 For this we leveraged all the data recorded for each neuron to reduce the large noise present at the level of individual neurons.

-## Spike autocorrelogram analysis
+### Spike autocorrelogram analysis

 To capture the dynamics of neuronal activity, we computed autocorrelograms from individual unit spike time series and extracted their latencies (LAT; the time lag of the peak of the autocorrelogram) and time constants (TAU).
 The same method was applied to units from in vivo recordings and neurons from network models.
-To do so, we computed the lagged differences between spike times up to the 100th order, that is, the time differences between any spike and its n successors (up to n=100) at the unit level.
+To do so, we computed the lagged differences between spike times up to the 100th order, that is, the time differences between any spike and its $n$ successors (up to $n=100$) at the unit level.
 The lagged differences were then sorted in 3.33 ms bins from 0 to 1000 ms. The resulting counts allowed to build the probability density function of the autocorrelogram (AC) that we multiplied by the inverse of the time bin width so that it peaked at 1 and is graphically more understandable (as in Figure 2).
 We then smoothed the AC by local non-linear regression (loess method, with span 0.1; to filter high-frequency noise and correctly detect the peaks, see below) after removing its first 10 ms, to eliminate potential source data contaminations, such as ISIs shorter than the absolute refractory period.
 We defined the peak of the AC as its maximum, except when the maximum was the very first bin, in which case the peak was defined as the first local maximum after the first bin.
 The latency of that peak, LAT, was considered in further analyses as a structural parameter of the AC characterizing the temporal signature of the neuron/unit spiking set.
-For each AC, a global mono-exponential fit (GLOBAL fit) was then performed on the part of the AC situated after the peak using the Levenberg-Marquardt algorithm (nlsLM function in R) for monkey data or von-Neumann-Karmarkar interior-point algorithm (fmincon in Matlab) for network models (we checked that either algorithm on the same spiking sets gave similar results), as follows:AC ~ Ae-t/TAU +B
+For each AC, a global mono-exponential fit (GLOBAL fit) was then performed on the part of the AC situated after the peak using the Levenberg-Marquardt algorithm (nlsLM function in R) for monkey data or von-Neumann-Karmarkar interior-point algorithm (fmincon in Matlab) for network models (we checked that either algorithm on the same spiking sets gave similar results), as follows:

+$$
+AC ~ Ae^{-t/TAU }+B
+$$

-TAU, the time constant of the AC fit characterized the temporal signature of the neuron.
-A, the amplitude of the exponential, and B, the offset, are positive constants.
-Note that this mono-exponential fitting equation is strictly equivalent to that of Murray et al., 2014, B here corresponding to AB in the Murray method.
+TAU, the time constant of the AC fit characterized the temporal signature of the neuron. $A$, the amplitude of the exponential, and $B$, the offset, are positive constants.
+Note that this mono-exponential fitting equation is strictly equivalent to that of Murray et al., 2014, $B$ here corresponding to $AB$ in the Murray method.
 Choosing one or the other equation did not affect the resulting fit and we kept the present form as it is easier to interpret.
-Fits on each AC were performed 50 times, with random initial guesses in the range 0, 2maxAC-minAC for A, 0, 2minAC for B, and [0, 1000] ms for TAU, from which the best fit was kept.
+Fits on each AC were performed 50 times, with random initial guesses in the range $0, 2maxAC-minAC$ for $A$, $0, 2minAC$ for $B$, and [0, 1000] ms for TAU, from which the best fit was kept.

 In a minority of cases (<3% of neurons), the AC following the peak (as defined above and denoted below the 1st peak) could present a shape that diverged from a simple exponential decay, because the first peak was followed by: a fast and large dip, then a second peak (local maximum), then the slower, final exponential decay.
 In this case, we developed a pipeline aiming at consistently choosing the peak (i.e. 1st or 2nd) from which the fit started.
-We defined the AC as having a dip if the first local minimum in the 100 ms after the 1st peak was below 75% of the global range of the AC, maxAC-minAC (to avoid modelling local troughs due to noise as dips).
+We defined the AC as having a dip if the first local minimum in the 100 ms after the 1st peak was below 75% of the global range of the AC, $maxAC-minAC$ (to avoid modelling local troughs due to noise as dips).
 When two peaks were detected, the second peak was defined as the maximum of the AC after the dip.
 Two additional mono-exponential fits of the AC were then performed, one from the first peak to the dip (FAST fit) and a second one from the second peak to the end of the AC (SLOW fit).

-To be valid, any individual fit (whether of the GLOBAL, FAST or SLOW type) had to display positive A, B, and TAU values.
+To be valid, any individual fit (whether of the GLOBAL, FAST or SLOW type) had to display positive $A$, $B$, and TAU values.
 When neurons had a valid GLOBAL fit, two possibilities were considered.
 First, the valid GLOBAL fit was kept when (1) at least one of the FAST and SLOW fits were not valid or when (2) it was the best (i.e. its root-mean-square error was inferior to that of the sum of the valid FAST and SLOW fits).
 Neurons that did not have a valid GLOBAL fit were excluded from further analysis.
 Thus, while FAST and SLOW fits were de facto systematically excluded from further analysis, they were only used to ensure the quality of GLOBAL exponential fits.
 Note again that excluding <3% of neurons, this complex procedure was very conservative and designed for the sake of fitting performance.

 All codes are freely available (Fontanier et al., 2020).

-## Statistical analysis
+### Statistical analysis

 All analyses were performed using R (version 3.6.1) with the RStudio environment (R core team, 2014).

 BLOM transformation.
 As some timescale measures are non-normally distributed, analyses required a robust non-parametric test.
 We opted for the BLOM transformation which is a subcase of rank-based inverse normal transformations (Beasley et al., 2009).
-Basically, the data is ranked and then back-transformed to approximate the expected normal scores of the normal distribution according to the formula:Yi= Φ-1 ri-cN-2c+1
+Basically, the data is ranked and then back-transformed to approximate the expected normal scores of the normal distribution according to the formula:

+$$
+Y_{i}= Φ^{-1} \frac{r_{i}-c}{N-2c+1}
+$$

 where ri is the ordinary rank and Yi the BLOM transformed value of the ith case among the N observations. Φ−1 is the standard normal quantile (or probit) function and c a constant set to 3/8 according to Blom, 1958.
 Regular parametric analyses can then be performed on the transformed data.
 Since z-scores of the transformed data are normally distributed and differences are expressed in standard errors, main effects and interactions can easily and robustly be interpreted.
 As sanity checks we also ran more classical non-parametric tests (Wilcoxon test) on non-normally distributed data leading to the same conclusions.

-## Behaviour and context-dependent modulations
+### Behaviour and context-dependent modulations

 Behavioural task.
 Monkeys were trained to perform a dual task involving rule-based and internally driven decisions (Stoll et al., 2016).
 Monkeys performed the task using a touch screen.
 In each trial they could freely choose whether to perform a rewarded categorization task or to check their progress towards a large bonus juice reward (Figure 3a).
 Upon checking (selection of a disk-shaped lever) progress was indicated by the onset of a visual ‘gauge’ (an evolving disk inside a fixed circle).
 Choosing the categorization task (selection of an inverted triangle lever) started a delayed response task in which an oriented white bar (cue) was briefly presented, followed by a delay at the end of which two bars oriented 45° leftward and rightward where presented.
 Selecting the bar matching the cue orientation led to a juice reward.
 An incorrect response led to no reward delivery.
 The gauge increased based on correct performance in the categorization task following seven steps to reach the maximum size.
 If the animal checked while the gauge was full, the bonus reward was delivered, and the gauge reset to step 1.
 The full gauge was reached after either 14, 21, 28, or 35 correct trials (=number of trials to complete the seven steps, pseudo-randomly chosen in each block).
 Thus, the gauge could increase at one of four different speeds.